The following article is part of a series dedicated towards celebrating Asian Pacific American Heritage Month (APAHM).

 Perhaps, it’s all in my head – the weight of an invisibility cloak around my shoulders.

-Nonetheless, I recognize it is a privilege to have the opportunity to promote a better understanding of Americans as a Peace Corps volunteer.
+Because, I recognize it is a privilege to have the opportunity to promote a better understanding of Americans as a Peace Corps volunteer.

 I understand my community has never met someone like me.